 By Howard Anderson

-The Rev. Dr. Howard Anderson is Warden and President of the Cathedral College at Washington National Cathedral.
+The Rev. Canon Howard Anderson, Ph.D., is president and warden of Cathedral College at Washington National Cathedral.